nikhilnair31/The-Mass/README.md

 - [ ] Add more things in closet and bedroom
 - [ ] Add cracked screen image and more for the phone
 - [ ] Add random pings on phone via notifications
-- [ ] Add door script to all cabinets
 - [ ] Create script for drawers

 ## Skipped